JoshPatlingrao/Virtual-Machine-Hardening/README.md

 - Open the file with a text editor
 - Write 'kernel.yama.ptrace_scope=2' in the file and save

+<strong>4.1.5 kexec.conf</strong>

+This configuration file is for disabling the ‘kexec’ which can be used to replace the running kernel.

+Steps
+- Navigate to '/etc/sysctl.d' directory
+- Create a file and name it 'kexec.conf'
+- Open the file with a text editor
+- Write 'kernel.kexec_load_disabled=1' in the file and save

+<strong>4.1.6 tcp_hardening.conf</strong>

+This configuration file is to secure the TCP/IP stack and tighten network security options.

+Steps
+- Navigate to '/etc/sysctl.d' directory
+- Create a file and name it 'tcp_hardening.conf'
+- Open the file with a text editor
+- Write 'net.ipv4.tcp_syncookies=1' in the file

+This section of the file is configured to help protect against SYN flood attacks from TCP connections.
+SYN flood attacks are a type of DoS attacks where an attackers sends a lot of SYN packages to get the end point to exhaust its resources and leave it unresponsive to legitimate traffic.

+- Write
+  - net.ipv4.conf.default.rp_filter=1
+  - net.ipv4.conf.all.rp_filter=1

+This section of the file is configured to enable source validation of packets received from all interfaces of the machine.
+By validating the source of the packets, it can confirm whether the packet came from a trusted server or was spoofed by an attacker.

+- Write
+  - net.ipv4.conf.all.accept_redirects=0
+  - net.ipv4.conf.default.accept_redirects=0
+  - net.ipv4.conf.all.secure_redirects=0
+  - net.ipv4.conf.default.secure_redirects=0
+  - net.ipv6.conf.all.accept_redirects=0
+  - net.ipv6.conf.default.accept_redirects=0

+This section of the file disables the ICMP redirect acceptance.
+This helps defend from an ICMP request that could be redirected by an attacker from anywhere they want.

+- Write
+  - net.ipv4.conf.all.send_redirects=0
+  - net.ipv4.conf.default.send_redirects=0

+This section disables ICMP redirect sending when on a non-router.

+- Write 'net.ipv4.icmp_echo_ignore_all=1', then save

+This section makes my machine ignore all ICMP requests, which an attacker can use as a DoS attack.

 ### 5. Best Practices